Nokia N79

 The Nokia N79 is a Symbian OS v9.3 mobile phone and a member of the Nokia Nseries multimedia smartphone family running on S60 3rd Edition Feature Pack 2.
 It was officially announced by Nokia on 25 August 2008.
-The N79 is an advanced device with a 5 megapixel camera, dual LED flash, and GPS, with many improvements over the Nokia N78.
+The N79 improves upon both the Nokia N81 (2007) and Nokia N78 (2008) with its 5-megapixel camera and a faster CPU.
 It retailed for 350 euros upon release in October 2008.

-The N79 has a somewhat more vibrant style compared to usual Nseries devices, with a rotated NOKIA logo (this would later appear on the Nokia N97).
+The N79 has a somewhat more vibrant style compared to usual Nseries devices, with a rotated Nokia logo (this would later appear on the Nokia N97).
 Nokia advertised the N79's bold-coloured Xpress-on covers which change the software's colour theme to the cover's.
 It was also slim by Nseries standards and considered to be attractive.
 Other features include a 2.4-inch display, 369 MHz ARM11 processor, physical keylock switch, FM transmitter and the Navi wheel.

 On 14 January 2009, Nokia announced it would ship a sports edition, dubbed the N79 Active, that included a Bluetooth heart rate monitor, an armband and a new version of the Nokia Sports Tracker application.